gauss1181/oneweek-hack/README.md

 # oneweek-hack
-Human trafficking is one of the most horrible crimes and is something we should all get together to try and solve.
-We are building an app that can, through crowdsourcing, help identify places that are targets of human trafficking.
+Human trafficking is a horrible crime and is still prevalent in many developed and developing parts of the world.
+Trafficking, particularly female trafficking is a major problem in many parts of America, and one we want to take a step towards solving.
+Through our app, we want to create social awareness amongst people about trafficking and also help fight human trafficking.

-Interface-wise: -Each user should be able to mark a particular residence/house which they think could be a target of trafficking.
+Traffick tips is a web and mobile based app that can provide helpful tips to deal with human trafficking.
+Traffick tips through crowdsourcing, allows users to mark areas (through either a picture or a manual entry) that they think could be targets of trafficking.
+Users can also look at an aggregate view of trafficking tips from other people, which is another great way of social awareness about sketchy activities going on.

--Visualization: Users should get a heat map kind of view about the sex trafficking regions and their density.
-So if multiple people marked a particular place/area, that would help the police organize the priority they could investigate in.
+We believe our app can make a lot of impact, in terms of both social awareness about trafficking, and also to combat human trafficking altogether.